Tuesday, November 2, 2010

 So, without further adieu: I hope you enjoy reading theNotice: a beauty blog as much as I love putting it together.
 Now, get off this annoyingly wordy “about” page and go peruse the archives!

-All press samples and affiliate links featured on theNotice are denoted in the mouseover text of externally-linked brand names and pricing (e.g. under the “The product:” line of any review).
+All press samples and affiliate links seen on theNotice are denoted in the mouseover text of externally-linked brand names and pricing.
 In posts with multiple product links, the disclaimer will be present in the first outbound link of the post.
+Try it out for yourself by hovering your cursor over the linked text below.

-If you are at all confused about what any of this means, please feel free to drop us a line in the comments section of any post, or through the site’s contact forum.
+If you are at all confused about what any of this means, please feel free to drop me a line in the comments section of any post, or through the site’s contact forum.